Vishwavijeth/Purchase/README.md

 # Purchase App

-It is an android application developed using Flutter
+It is an android application developed using Flutter.

 Purchase app is a user-friendly platform that allows users to browse through a variety of products, add them to their favorite list, and purchase items by adding them to their cart.